Congratulations to our seven members who have new appointments to the Attorney General’s Panel of Counsel - Sep 2025

-Laura joined Chambers in December 2024 from a specialist tax set.
+Laura Inglis joined Chambers in December 2024 from a specialist tax set.
 She has a busy advisory and litigation practice spanning all areas of UK tax.
 She is a member of the Attorney General’s Panel, and acts both for HMRC and for taxpayers.

 Laura is recommended as a leading junior by Chambers & Partners and the Legal 500.
 She was shortlisted for Tax Junior of the Year at the Legal 500 Bar Awards in 2024.